 The Battle for Wesnoth

 What kind of turn-based list would it be without some sort of open-source or free elder statesman of the genre?
 Just inching out People’s General, The Battle for Wesnoth is a sprawling suite of tactical turn-based hexery.
 The game itself is accommodating, the community modules vast and varied, and heck, it’s even been ported to phones.
-Wesnoth in its base form feels like it’s at an aesthetic cross-roads between traditional Japanese SRPGS and Western heavy-hitters like Heroes of Might & Magic.
+Wesnoth in its base form feels like it’s at an aesthetic cross-roads between traditional Japanese SRPGS and western heavy-hitters like Heroes of Might and Magic.